 Critical Safety Information

 There are times when vaginal steaming is not safe, making it all the more important to get the proper information and guidance for you, your body, and your healing.
-Here you'll find times when vaginal steaming is not safe.
+Here you'll find times when it is not safe to vaginal steam.

 TIMES WHEN IT IS NOT SAFE TO STEAM, include but are not limited to: